amelielemay/WaterDRoP/README.md

 The complete dataset of experimental hydrolysis rates used to train WaterDRoP is given in the file `dataset.xlsx`.

 ## Citation and Acknowledgments
 Information on model development and performance is described in the publication [paper citation here].
-Please cite the publication if you use WaterDRoP in your work.
+This work was supported by the MIT Office of Graduate Education and conducted using computing resources from the MIT Office of Research and Computing Data (ORCD).
 Artificial intelligence models from OpenAI (ChatGPT) and Google (Gemini) were used as coding aids in the development of WaterDRoP.

 ## Contact
 Amélie Lemay, Massachusetts Institute of Technology